 In my last SMB post, I examined the importance of managing cyber and privacy risk by performing a few basic activities that greatly increase your security posture.
 Most security professionals refer to these activities as “cyber hygiene.”
-Now, we’re taking a deeper dive into creating your asset inventory.
+Now, we’re taking a deeper dive into creating your asset inventory and identifying assets for cyber protection.
 An asset inventory is a logical first step for any organization starting to manage their cyber and privacy risks, and serves as the foundation for most of the other activities on my cyber hygiene list.

 What Should Be On Our Inventory?